Blog

 April 14, 2025

-Autism spectrum disorder is a neurological and developmental disorder that affects how people interact with others, communicate, learn, and behave.
-Although autism can be diagnosed at any age, it is described as a “developmental disorder” because symptoms generally appear in the first two years of life.
-People with autism have a wide range of symptoms, which can include differences in social and communication behaviors, intellectual disabilities, and other physical and mental health conditions.
-People with autism also have a wide range of health care and basic service needs.
-Research shows that access to needed services and supports early in life can promote people’s health and well-being over the long term.
+Autism spectrum disorder is a neurological and developmental disorder, which affects the way individuals perceive other people, communicate, learn, and behave.
+Even though autism may be diagnosed at any age; it is a developmental disorder because symptoms normally manifest themselves at the first two years of life.
+Autistic persons are characterized by numerous symptoms, and they may involve variation in social and communication behaviors, intellectual disabilities, and other physical and mental health disorders.
+Autistic persons also have diverse health care and basic service needs.
+It has been observed that access to the services and supports required at an early age can support the health and well-being of people in the long term.

 References